 If you are a fan of the site I invite you to subscribe to my Battlestar Galactica Analysis Blog.

 From the shameless narcissism department: I was surprised to see myself and the EFF picked by PC World today at #12 on their 50 most important people on the web list.
 I'm really there as a proxy for the EFF, I suspect, but it's great to see our work recognized.
 I'm pleased to say the EFF is going like gangbusters right now with so many cases under our wing, and many thousands of new members in the last year, thanks in part to the AT&T lawsuit and others.
-Of course every year we must repeat our fundraising efforts all over again — the vast majority of EFF money comes from individual members and donors, not from corporations much at all, and only to a small degree from foundation grants.

 I have upgraded the site to the latest Drupal 5.1.
 For a short time that means some features I coded won't be available until I re-patch, such as my anti-spam comment tool (comments are moderated for now.)
 If stuff is broken, let me know.
 (I don't know what happened to the category menus and will try to get them back.)
 I'll also be adding some new features, such as RSS feeds of comments and nodes and some other things mostly only seen by those who create an account.